U.S. law firm plans to bring suit against Boeing, Malaysia Airlines

 The court filing was not immediately available.

-The petition was filed on behalf of Januari Siregar, a lawyer who had known Ribbeck’s staff when working on a case involving Garuda Indonesia a few years earlier, Ribbeck said.
+The petition was filed on behalf of Januari Siregar, whose son was on the flight, the firm said.
+Siregar, a lawyer, had known Ribbeck’s staff when working on a case involving Garuda Indonesia a few years earlier, Ribbeck said.

-The firm said he was the uncle of Firman Chandra Siregar, a passenger on the flight, and legal representative for his family, correcting an earlier press release that had stated he was the passenger’s father.
+Contacted by Reuters in Indonesia, he confirmed the petition, but said he was the uncle, not the father, of a passenger on the plane.

 Additional pleadings will be filed in the next few days against other potential defendants that designed or manufactured component parts of the aircraft that may have failed, Kelly said.